Adoption: A Gift of Love

 Adopting a child can be a heartfelt act of generosity and a beautiful way to extend a family’s love.
 For a parent unable to provide the care and secure environment a child needs, giving a child new parents through adoption can be a selfless act that allows all involved to mature and grow.
 Oklahoma law provides a legal framework for adoption.

 Adoption laws serve to protect the interests of children, of adoptive parents and of those who give children into adoptive families.
-A Tulsa adoption attorney can help families and individuals considering adoption build relationships that reflect their best desire for a child’s future.
+A Tulsa Oklahoma adoption attorney can help families and individuals considering adoption build relationships that reflect their best desire for a child’s future.

-What is involved in Oklahoma adoptions?
+What is Involved in Oklahoma Adoptions?

 Oklahoma adoption laws provide a complex maze of requirements intended to protect children and parents in adoption proceedings.
 You’ll need to show you’re able to care for an adoptive child financially and psychologically.
 As an adoptive parent you’re entitled to a complete medial and social history report about your adoptive child including information about the child’s mother that could affect the child’s health.

 At a minimum an adoptive parent must be 21 years of age, but it’s not always necessary that a person be married or have a partner.
-A step parent may adopt a spouses children.
+A stepparent may adopt a spouse’s children.

 In independent adoptions, birth parents or a birth mother are often involved in selecting adoptive parents.
-When a child is a ward of a public agency, that agency or a court can select an adoptive family, Where an agency is involved, the agency, birth parents or the court may select an adoptive family.
+When a child is a ward of a public agency, that agency or a court can select an adoptive family, Where an agency is involved, the agency, the birth parents, or the court may select an adoptive family.

 Oklahoma allows adoptive children to discover the name of their biological parents on their birth certificate after a certain age — unless a birth parent formally stipulates otherwise.
-Oklahoma adoption laws grant adoptive parent an absolute parental role, including the authority to exclude biological parents from visiting the child, even if their is an informal visitation agreement.
+Oklahoma adoption laws grant adoptive parent an absolute parental role, including the authority to exclude biological parents from visiting the child, even if there is an informal visitation agreement.
 In some cases, where a child has lived with a biological parent prior to adoption, the court may set up visitation rules that must be followed.

 A mother can’t formally consent to adoption before the child is born, and may revoke consent at some point during an adoption proceeding.
-An Tulsa adoption lawyer can assist mothers in the Tulsa area complete a Notice of Plan for Adoption, and provide notice to the putative father.
+An Tulsa adoption lawyer can assist mothers in the Tulsa area in completing a Notice of Plan for Adoption and providing notice to the putative father.

 Adoptions sometimes take place across state lines or national borders.
-In those cases, different rules applied and a Tulsa adoption attorney may involve attorneys trained and qualified to practice in those jurisdictions.
+In those cases, different rules are applied.
+Thus, a Tulsa adoption attorney may involve attorneys trained and qualified to practice in those jurisdictions.

-Adoptions can sometimes involve adult persons — for reasons of sentiment and perhaps for reasons related to estate planning.
-Grandchildren may be adopted by grandparents, special-needs children or others are sometimes placed in foster care of prospective adoptive parents prior to adoption, in some cases to allow prospective parents to gain experience.
-Non-traditional families sometimes contact a Tulsa adoption attorney to find out how the State of Oklahoma and Oklahoma courts view their circumstance.
+Adoptions can sometimes involve adult persons for reasons of sentiment or estate planning.
+Grandchildren may be adopted by grandparents, special needs children, or others are sometimes placed in foster care of prospective adoptive parents prior to adoption in some cases to allow prospective parents to gain experience.
+Non-traditional families sometimes contact a Tulsa adoption attorney to find out how the State of Oklahoma and Oklahoma courts view their circumstances.

-Whatever your situation, if you are considering adoption as either an adoptive parent or as the birth parent of a child to be adopted, contact a Tulsa adoption attorney at the Wirth Law Office today for a free, confidential consultation about your particular interests.
-Call today at (918) 879-1681.
+Whatever your situation, if you are considering adoption as either an adoptive parent or as the birth parent of a child to be adopted, contact a Tulsa Oklahoma adoption attorney at Wirth Law Office today for a free, confidential consultation about your situation.
+Call 918-879-1681 today.

 Free Consultation: Tulsa Adoption Attorney